McOtech/Angular-DSC-Meetup/README.md

-# ABM
+# Angular DSC Meetup

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.
+This is an introductory project to learning angular

 ## Development server